Loose Leaf Tea

 How to Make Loose Leaf Tea With and Without Special Tools

-You can make loose leaf tea with everyday kitchen items or dedicated tea tools.
-As long as the tea leaves can steep freely and be separated before drinking, the method works.
+You can make loose-leaf tea with everyday kitchen items or dedicated tea tools.
+The method stays the same; what changes is how you keep the leaves out of the cup.
+As long as the leaves steep freely and are fully removed before drinking, the result is the same.

 How to Make Loose Leaf Tea With Strainer